A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Method

 \subsection{Ethnographic Study of the Text-to-Image Art Community}

-The ethnographic research of prompt engineering was conducted on the emerging text-based generative art community on Twitter and also included a literature review.
-The aim of the social media ethnography~\cite{postill2012.pdf,pink2016} was to learn more about the textual prompts used in the community around text-to-image art.
+An ethnographic study of prompt engineering was conducted on Twitter (see Section \ref{sec:twittercommunity}).
+The aim of this social media ethnography~\citep{postill2012.pdf,pink2016} was to learn more about the textual prompts used in the community of practitioners of text-to-image art.
 Insights derived from the study of this community were used in the autoethnographic experimentation with the text-to-image system.
+The research was complemented with a review of the literature (Section \ref{sec:literaturereview}).